- 5-Minute Article

 Income sources in your emergency fund may fall within one of the other two buckets or be separate.
 Emergency funds can also include savings or income from part-time work.
 Your financial professional can help determine how much you’ll need in this fund as part of your overall retirement income plan.

-How an annuity provides guaranteed income
+How an annuity can provide guaranteed income

-An annuity can be purchased through a financial professional or Certified Financial Planner™, who will work with you to make sure it’s a suitable choice for your retirement plan.
+An annuity can be purchased through a financial professional or Certified Financial Planner™, who will work with you to make sure it’s a suitable choice for your plans for retirement.
 You can purchase an annuity by taking a portion of your retirement savings and making one lump-sum payment or scheduled payments over an established period.
 In return, you receive a guaranteed income stream over a fixed period or for as long as you live.
 With most annuities, you’ll have the assurance that your monthly income payment won’t change, or that it won’t drop below a minimum amount.

 |When you receive annuity payments|